galactic-run/elm-typescript/README.md

 Type safety from elm to typescript and back.

+Caveat: This project is very alpha.

+## Installation

+`npm install elm-typescript`

+## Usage

+If you have an existing elm project simply run:

+`npx elm-typescript init`

+It assumes the paths `src/elm` and `src/ts` exists, and that `src/elm` is configured in `elm.json`.
+If this isn't the case you can modify the generated config `elm-typescript.json` with your paths.

+To generate new types after you've modified the config:

+`npx elm-typescript`

+Further down you'll find instructions how to set up a project from scratch with elm-typescript.

 ## Config

 The config consist of two main parts.
 A types section and a ports section.